 - Shop for unique souvenirs such as olive oil, blown glass, leather, and baked clay items.

 - Watch the sunset from the deck of your yacht.

 The Balearic Islands have a Mediterranean climate.
-The winters are mild while the summer are hot and humid.
+The winters are mild, while the summers are hot and humid.
 However, temperatures are cooled by sea breezes.
-At sea level, the daily average temperature ranges from 9/11 °C in January and February to about 24/24.5 °C in July and August.
+At sea level, the average temperature ranges from 9/11 °C in January and February to about 24/24.5 °C in July and August.

-The freshness and originality of Balearic cuisine are evident in typical dishes such as cadereta de langosta (lobster stew) parrillades de pescado fresco (grilled fresh fish), panandes, cocarrois and cocques (typical Majorcan pies) frit Mallorquí (fried meat, vegetables and herbs), and frit mariner (fried seafood, vegetables and herbs).
+The freshness and originality of the Balearic Islands’ cuisine are evident in typical dishes such as cadereta de langosta (lobster stew), parrillades de pescado fresco (grilled fresh fish), panandes, cocarrois, and cocques (typical Majorcan pies) frit Mallorquí (fried meat, vegetables, and herbs), and frit mariner (fried seafood, vegetables, and herbs).

 Please view our sample itineraries for Balearic Islands charters.